Hi Sam, have a look at this suggesting for a trip itinerary: http://adventures.worldnomads.com/destination/101/itinerary/250.aspx

 Tabriz is a city which is often overlooked in Iran, but it is full of history, is a mangeable size, is close to beautiful Kandovan and Lake Orumiyeh and the residents are extremely friendly.
 Staying in the Caravanserai Zeinoddin in the southern desert region is a really good experience too, evoking the Silk Route era.

 Indeed, so many times in Iran you will be befriended by someone in the street, whose only wish is to show you his/her country (since hospitality to foreigners is ingrained in their culture), will often insist on paying for everything and/or inviting you to their house, and they ask for nothing in return.
 So my best tip would be to be open to these experiences and not 'closed' or paranoid...for the Iranian people are NOTHING like you would think from in the news!
-Have a great trip! over 9 years agoAnswered by Sharni Bee via Travellr.com
+Have a great trip! almost 10 years agoAnswered by Sharni Bee via Travellr.com